9 Best Character Qualities Your Child Needs at School

 If you let him get away with things at home, he will expect to do the same thing at school.
 He will be in for a rude awakening when his teacher won’t let him have recess or some other consequence because he can’t admit he was wrong, apologize, and make amends.

 This is how bullying starts.
 Kids who do not understand how their behavior affects others will hurt others.
 Teach empathy!
+This is one of the most important character qualities to have.
 Your child is not God, so don’t let him act like it at home.

-Being teachable is one of the most important character traits your child needs to be successful at school.
+Being teachable is one of the most important character qualities to have.
 It is the gateway to all learning.
 If your child will not receive instruction, then he will not learn.
 This is miserable for a teacher.

 You may be wondering how to help your child be more teachable before he goes to school.
 Put him in situations that will exercise this muscle.
 Work on math skills, reading, letters, sitting quietly, counting, obedience, etc.